Hasandev08/Interview-questions/Interview.md

 ## 7- Private, Protected and Public Inheritance.

-## 8- Encapsulation and Abstraction
+## 8- Encapsulation and Abstraction.
 ### Encapsulation
 ```
 Encapsulation is hiding of the sensitive data from the user.
 To achieve this the class attributes